DiltheyLab/HLA-LA/README.md

 Test that an executable has been created by executing

-`../bin/HLA-PRG-LA`
+`../bin/HLA-PRG-LA --action testBinary`

-... you should receive an error message like
+... and you should the following message:

-terminate called after throwing an instance of 'std::runtime_error'
-what():  Please specify arguments --bwa_bin
+`HLA\*PRG:LA binary functional!`

-If you receive errors about shared libraries, modify your LD_LIBRARY_PATH accordingly.
+Any other message indicates that there is a problem - if you receive errors about shared libraries, modify your `LD_LIBRARY_PATH` accordingly.

 ### Download data package